 In 2001, the French Urology Association ("AFU") conducted an independent clinical trial to confirm the efficacy and safety results observed in the European Multicentric Study, and to evaluate the therapy-related costs.
 Patient recruitment was successfully performed at eight investigational sites.
 Patient enrollment was completed in an 11-month period with 117 patients included.
-Patient follow-up is ongoing, with intermediate assessment at one year.
-The two-year follow-up results were presented at the AFU congress in November 2004.
 Follow-up with these patients will continue to evaluate the long-term efficacy of the treatment.